Berke-Ates/MLIR-DaCe-Eval/README.md

 # MLIR-DaCe Evaluation
-This is a repository to evaluate MLIR-SDFG on multiple benchmarks.
+This is a repository to evaluate MLIR-DaCe on multiple benchmarks.

 ## Folders
 - `LULESH` contains the LULESH benchmark